sjmikler/on-pruning-methods-for-neural-networks/README.md

 #### Tricks:

-1. `odd_name: eval '\'.join([directory, name])` will run real Python code and the result will be saved as `odd_name`.
+1. `odd_name: eval '\'.join([directory, Name])` will run real Python code and the result will be saved as `odd_name`.
 Code will be executed using `eval` function with variable scope from current experiment.
 In special case, if `directory` is fancy-parsed too, `directory` should be resolved before `odd_name`. **Default config** values can be fancy-parsed too, but they are resolved at the end.

-2. `sparsity: eval 0.5 * E[-1].sparsity` will be parsed as half of the `sparsity` value from the previous experiment in the experiment queue.
+2. `sparsity: eval 0.5 * E[-1].sparsity` will be parsed as half of the `sparsity` value from the previous experiment in the experiment Queue.
 This works, because before running `eval`, list `E` is added to the scope and this allows access to previous experiments.

 3. You can access values from nested dictionaries using `.` or standard indexing: